ufal/npfl114/exam/questions.md

 - **Speech Synthesis**
-  Describe the WaveNet network (what a dilated convolution and gated activations are, how the residual block like, what the overall architecture is, and how global and local conditioning work).
+  Describe the WaveNet network (what a dilated convolution and gated activations are, how the residual block looks like, what the overall architecture is, and how global and local conditioning work).
 Discuss parallelizability of training and inference, show how Parallel WaveNet can speedup inference, and sketch how it is trained.